In a nutshell

 Bonds: this is effectively loaning your money to governments and large businesses in return for interest payments.

 Commodities: these are real things like gold and silver.

 Property: this is often commercial property that generates rent (income).

 Note: these are often called asset classes, and the investments themselves are assets.

-You’ve then got the option to invest across the world, or just base your investments in the US (where the most popular and largest businesses are, such as Amazon and Google).
+You’ve then got the option to invest across the world, or just base your investments in the US (where some of the most popular and largest businesses are based, such as Amazon and Google).

 Then you need to decide which industries you want to invest in, such as healthcare companies, technology companies or financial services, or a range of industries.

 Wealthyhood will then do their magic and pick out the best investment options for you to create the right investment portfolio.